 - CAUTION: Do not exceed the RBP.
 An inflation device with pressure gauge is recommended to monitor pressure.
 Pressure in excess of the RBP can cause balloon rupture and potential inability to withdraw the catheter through the introducer sheath. - Catheter balloon inflation diameter must be carefully considered in selecting a particular size for any patient.
 The inflated balloon diameter should not be significantly greater than valvular diameter.
 The choice of the balloon size to be used for valve stenosis has been established by the VACA Registry to be approximately 1.2 to 1.4 times the valve annulus.
 It is important to perform an angiogram prior to valvuloplasty to measure the size of the valve in the lateral projection. - Balloons ≥ 4cm in length may impinge upon the tricuspid valve mechanism and may injure it.
-Balloons longer than 4cm are not recommended for children ≤10 years old. - Use only appropriate balloon inflation medium.
+Balloons longer than 4cm are not recommended for children ≤ 10 years old. - Use only appropriate balloon inflation medium.
 Do not use air or gaseous medium to inflate the balloon. - This catheter is not recommended for pressure measurement or fluid injection. - Do not remove the guidewire from the catheter at any time during the procedure. - This device is intended for single use only.
-Do not resterilize and/or reuse it, as this can potentially result in compromised device performance and increased risk of cross contamination. - The catheter should be used prior to the 'Use Before' date noted on the package label. - Right ventricular outflow tract damage has occurred with balloons larger than 1.5 times the size of valve annulus. - THE CATHETER IS NOT INTENDED FOR USE WITH STENTS.
+Do not resterilize and/or reuse it, as this can potentially result in compromised device performance and increased risk of cross-contamination. - The catheter should be used prior to the 'Use Before' date noted on the package label. - Right ventricular outflow tract damage has occurred with balloons larger than 1.5 times the size of valve annulus. - The catheter is intended for valvuloplasty applications only, and is not intended for angioplasty. - THE CATHETER IS NOT INTENDED FOR USE WITH STENTS.